kanishka-28/food-app-backend/README.md

-# Getting Started with Create React App
+# Getting Started with Food app 🍕

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made with love by Samarth Singh and Kanishka Gour.

-## Available Scripts
+## Available Feautures

 In the project directory, you can run: